geocode-matt/guacamole_challenge1/README.md

-# Code Refactor Starter Code
+# Horiseon

+Horiseon Social Solution Services, Inc.

+## Purpose of this page

 This Horiseon webpage is designed to showcase the capabilities of Horiseon Social Solution Services, Inc.!
-This page is designed and layed out to be accessible to

 Horiseon Social Solution Services delivers search engine optimization, online reputation management, and social media marketing services to businesses.
 Horiseon's services can significantly improve your business' lead generation, brand awareness, and cost management!

-Hey Joshua!
-Jonathan told me that Read Me should give a description (what the website is, what the website does, how the website is accessible), screenshot of the webpage, and a link to deployed application.
-I hope that helps a little.
+## Accessibility

+This page is fully accessible.
+The page follows an orderly structure (sequential order of heading attributes) and images are fully defined with text description.

+## Screenshot

+Here is a screenshot of the Horiseon web page!:

+## Link to deployed application

+Here is a link to the live web page!: